Lady Otsuya: Iwamura Castle

-Siege of Iwamura castle
+Siege of Iwamura Castle

+Iwamura Castle was a battlefield from 1572 to 1575.
 At the apex of the anti-Nobunaga coalition, in 1572, Takeda Shingen ordered Akiyama Nobutomo, one of the "Twenty-Four Generals" of Shingen, to attack the castle, but Otsuya and her husband were prepared to defend.
 After days of resistance, Tōyama Kagetō, the commander of the castle's garrison, fell ill and died.
 Lady Otsuya became the female lord of Iwamura castle.
-Toyama used to be subordinate to Takeda, but at that time Nobunaga Oda's aunt Lady Otsuya had a hostile relationship with Takeda.
-She didn't surrender for months and continued to defend the castle until March 6, 1573 when she made an agreement with the Takeda clan.
+Toyama used to be subordinate to Takeda, but at that time Lady Otsuya had a hostile relationship with Takeda.
+She didn't surrender for months and continued to defend the castle until March 6, 1572, when she made an agreement with the Takeda clan.
 Akiyama Nobutomo negotiated the castle's surrender with Lady Otsuya, and she settled in a peace treaty without bloodshed and ceased attacks.
 The adopted son of Otsuya and the official keeper of the castle, a seven-year-old lord called Gobōmaru (Oda Katsunaga) was taken to the Takeda home in the province of Kai as a hostage.
 In accordance with the surrender treaty, Lady Otsuya married Akiyama.
 Otsuya surrendered the castle to the Takeda and became a member of it and an enemy of Nobunaga.
 This caused the Takeda-Oda relationship to decline and Nobunaga started a campaign against the Takeda clan.

-On March 15, 800 soldiers led by Baba Nobuharu, who were attacking Iwamura Castle, attacked the Oda Army and Oda Nobunaga pulled 10,000 soldiers.
+On January 25, 1573, the Battle of Mikatagahara took place, On March 15, 800-soldiers led by Baba Nobuharu, who were attacking Iwamura Castle, attacked the Oda Army and Oda Nobunaga pulled 10,000 soldiers.
 When Nobunaga learned that the soldiers at Iwamura's castle, led by his aunt, had attacked the troops of the Oda clan, he decided to counterattack.

-On April 12, 1573 Shingen died, and on December 22 of the same year, the Battle of Mikatagahara took place, an event that led Lady Otsuya to lead the defense of Iwamura Castle once again.
-The Iwamura Castle was a battlefield from 1572 to 1575.
-When Oda army defeated the army of Shingen's son, Takeda Katsuyori, in the Battle of Nagashino, Oda Nobutada and others surrounded Iwamura castle.
-In 1575, Oda Nobunaga decided to attack and take his aunt's castle, but she defended it against Oda's fierce assault for a half a year.
+On April 12, 1573, Takeda Shingen died, and on December 22 of the same year, an event that led Lady Otsuya to lead the defense of Iwamura Castle once again.

+In 1575 when Oda army defeated the army of Shingen's son, Takeda Katsuyori, in the Battle of Nagashino, Oda Nobutada and others surrounded Iwamura castle.
+Oda Nobunaga decided to attack and take his aunt's castle, but she defended it against Oda's fierce assault for a half a year.
 After six months of battle, she left the castle to respond to Oda's false plea for peace.
-However Nobunaga reneged on his word and had Otsuya and Nobutomo crucified as traitors on December 23, 1575.
+However, Nobunaga reneged on his word and had Otsuya and Nobutomo crucified as traitors on December 23, 1575.

-It is said that as she was dying, Lady Otsuya cursed Nobunaga, telling him that if he killed family, his punishment would be doubled.
-Seven years later, her prediction came true when a trusted general, Akechi Mitsuhide, turned on Nobunaga and killed him in the Honno-ji Incident.